The64thGamer/cheeseepedia/content/gxccs1xs8hp9gooe/content.md

 ## 1990's - 2010's

-Some time between 1987 to 1991 (likely within the range of 1989-1990), the store would convert from a [Portrait / Shelf Stage] to [Chuck E.'s House Facade].[28][29]
+Some time between 1987 to 1991 (likely within the range of 1989-1990), the store would convert from a [Cyberamics Portrait Shelf] to [Chuck E.'s House Facade].[28][29]
 Some time in the 1990's the store would receive a [2-Stage], the [SPT 1990's Remodel Program], and a drop ceiling.
 The stage would also be moved from the left showroom wall, where it previously was as the C-Stage, to the back wall.
 It is unclear if this happened before, during, or after the 2-Stage conversion.
 Some time after 2003 the store would also receive the [CEC 2000's Remodel Program].[34]

 ## 2020's & Closure